aftabkhan001/dbtools/sql_dump/README.md

 ERROR 1 (HY000) at line 1: Can't create/write to file '/data/backup/sql_dump/customers.txt' (Errcode: 13 "Permission denied"
 ```
 When the output directory not owned by user `mysql`
+* Output files (*.sql and *.txt) are created on the server host running MySQL instance, so it is not possible to create resulting files on a host other than the server host.